Can CBD Help With Diarrhea, and if So, How?

 IBS is a chronic disease that has no cure, but its symptoms are said to be manageable by a combination of lifestyle and dietary changes, fiber supplements, and medications.
 Stress can trigger or intensify IBS symptoms, so counseling and antidepressants may also be necessary.

-Together with ulcerative colitis, Crohn’s disease is another type of IBD, affecting more than 1% of adults in the United States(36).
+Together with ulcerative colitis, Crohn’s disease is another type of Inflammatory Bowel Disease (IBD), affecting more than 1% of adults in the United States(36).
 Crohn’s disease has symptoms similar to IBS with the addition of reduced appetite and weight loss.

 People should see a doctor if they experience constant changes in their bowel habits or have abdominal pain or bloody stools.